octokit-cr/octokit.cr/README.md

 require "octokit"

 # Create a new Octokit Client
+# Your password should be your Personal Access Token (PAT)
 github = Octokit.client("watzon", "PASSWORD")

+# Also, you can authenticate this way:
+# github = Octokit.client("watzon", access_token: "PAT")

 # Fetch information about the logged in user
 pp github.user